Master of Science in Information Systems

 If I have little technology background, can I enroll and succeed in this program?

 Absolutely.
+A background in information systems/technology is not required to enter the MSIS program.
 Professionals, who are looking to make themselves more marketable and have an interest in technology and business routinely apply and go on to successful careers.

 How do I know if I have enough technology know-how to succeed in this program?